Gideon Macon: Additional roles

 From 1671 to 1681, Macon was also an attorney in York County, Virginia.
 He was a sub-sheriff of the county in 1672, under Daniel Wild, who was by some accounts his brother-in-law.
 He had land patents in the counties of New Kent, for 545 acre, Henrico for 148 acre, and two grants in King and Queen county for 172 and 425 acre.

 He also served as a vestryman of Bruton Parish church (which is located in the restored area of Colonial Williamsburg in Williamsburg, Virginia) in 1678.

 Move to New Kent County

 New Residence at Mount Prospect

-In 1680, Macon married Martha Woodward, daughter of William Woodward, interpreter to the Pamunkey tribe.
+In 1680, Macon married Martha Woodward (King William County, c.
+1648-?), daughter of William Woodward (England, 1620-Wright, Virginia, 1702), interpreter to the Pamunkey tribe, and wife Martha West (England, 1615-England).

 Gideon Macon built a home in New Kent County (established in 1654 from York County) on Macon's Island along the Pamunkey River on land Marth Woodward inherited from her parents.
 He named the estate Prospect Hill or "Mount Prospect".
 That same year, Gideon was given the title of colonel as the commander-in-chief of the New Kent County Military.

 Martha's father, William Woodward, owned a large tract of land along the Pamunkey River above Johns Creek.
 Martha and her sister inherited the land.